 Data

-By integrating and processing data from OpenAlex, we filtered out all publication records, including information on authors, host institutions, and publication dates, from 1960 to 2021.
-Our efforts yielded comprehensive career trajectories of scientists spanning from 1960 to 2021, involving 75,560 academic institutions.
-Within this pool, we selected 8,366 institutions, which collectively published 95% of papers (See Fig. S1).
-After excluding organizations that lacked complete geographic information, we retained a dataset comprising 7,629 institutions.
+By integrating and processing data from OpenAlex, we filtered out all publication records, including information on authors, host institutions, and publication dates, from 1960 to 2024.
+Our efforts yielded comprehensive career trajectories of scientists spanning from 1960 to 2024, involving 93,004 academic institutions.
+This refinement was crucial for accurately mapping researchers' movements.
+The filtered set included (See Fig. S1).
+After excluding organizations that lacked complete geographic information, we retained a dataset comprising 92,855 institutions .

-We further refined our dataset by focusing on cities with the top ten academic institutions within the countries that ranked highest in terms of institutional numbers, narrowing down to the top 20 countries.
-Our hierarchical geographical model is structured across four levels: 2,589 institutions at level 0, 200 cities at level 1, 20 countries at level 2, and five continents at level 3 (Fig. 1A).

-To investigate the mobility patterns of scientists within these institutions, we segmented the data into 5-year intervals from 1960 to 2021.
+To investigate the mobility patterns of scientists within these institutions, we segmented the data into 5-year intervals from 1960 to 2024.
 We defined mobility as the shift in the publications associated with a scientist’s host institution in each timeframe.
-For each 5-year segment, we constructed a link table (or adjacent matrix), where rows represent the origin institution, and columns represent the destination institution.
+For each 5-year segment, we constructed a link table (adjacent matrix), where rows represent the origin institution, and columns represent the destination institution.
 Each cell in the matrix indicates the number of scientists who moved from one institution to another during that timeframe.
-For reference, the period from 1960–1965 is labeled as cohort 0, and the period from 2015–2021 as cohort 11.
+For reference, the period from 1960–1964 is labeled as the 1st cohort, and the period from 2020–2024 as the 13th cohort .

 In the main paper, we present the results of applying the SMART model to analyze the mobility data, focusing on movements where the origin is any institution within the top 20 countries, and the destination is within the top 10 cities of these countries.
 Here, “top” refers to the countries with the highest number of institutions, indicating a higher density of academic opportunities and potential mobility.